thegamecracks/dum-dum-irc/CONTRIBUTING.md

     If doing so would exceed the line length, consider refactoring the argument into a separate variable if not already done.

-- Line continuation (`\`) are **NOT** allowed and should be managed with either implicit line continuation, decomposition of expressions into multiple statements, or refactoring into functions.
+- Line continuations (`\`) are **NOT** allowed and should be managed with either implicit line continuations, decomposition of expressions into multiple statements, or refactoring into functions.

 - All code must **NOT** have any trailing whitespace